Please see Local Offer link for more information from Durham County Council.

 All students within the school who have SEND, will be identified in one of the four categories.

 At Seaham High School, we have experience of supporting children and young people with a wide range of needs.
 We currently have students with Autism Spectrum Condition, ADHD, Cognition and Learning Needs, Hearing Impairment, Visual Impairment, Sensory and Physical Difficulties and Social and Emotional Needs.
 The school provides data on the levels and types of need to the Local Authority.
 This is collected through the school census.
-In March 2021, we have 171 students on our SEND register, including 13 students with Education Health and Care Plans.
-Through the use of data, progress and tracking software (SISRA, SIMS Assessment and Reporting and CPOMs), the SENCO and the Learning Support Team monitor and support the progress of all students on various stages of the ‘Graduated Response’.
+In April 2023, we have 206 students on our SEND register, including 25 students with Education Health and Care Plans.
+Through the use of data, progress and tracking software (SISRA, SIMS Assessment and Reporting, SENDit and CPOMs), the SENCO and the Learning Support Team monitor and support the progress of all students on various stages of the ‘Graduated Response’.
 All the students in school are coded as follows: